liorKatzz/Twitter-analyzer/README.md

 # Twitter-analyzer

 ## Extract data with Tweepy
-Just get access tokens and key from Twitter-for-developers and extract up to 3200 latest tweets of a given a username (twitter screen name) or user id, for your choice
+Just get access tokens and key from Twitter-for-developers and extract up to 3200 latest tweets of a given a username (twitter screen name) or user id, of your choice

 ## Using the analyzer
 Put the path of where you saved the extracted data, and use this functions: